gatling/gatling/src/docs/content/reference/current/core/session/feeder/index.md

 * SRANDMEMBER - return a random element from the set
 * RPOPLPUSH - return the last element of the list and also store as first element to another list

-By default RedisFeeder uses LPOP command:
+By default, RedisFeeder uses LPOP command:

 {{< include-code "redis-LPOP" java kt scala >}}